skychwang/Empyrean-Eyes/README.md

 Update and persist auto-update/fetch interval from preferences window ✓
 Image scaling ✓
 Implement auto-update async loop ✓
-In-menu unintrusive error messages
+In-menu unintrusive error messages ✓
+Option to start on login
-...more to come.
+...more features to come in the future.

 ## Building